heytea/heytea-cas-demo/heytea-demo-spring-cloud-gateway-oauth2login/README.md

 `application.yml` configuration looks like below.

-* 1. `dev-cas` provider is a apereo cas 6.3.x server builds on [cas-overlay-template](https://github.com/apereo/cas-overlay-template) .
+* 1. The `dev-cas` provider is a apereo cas 6.3.x server builds on [cas-overlay-template](https://github.com/apereo/cas-overlay-template) .

-* 2. also it can integrate gitlab.com or self hosted gitlab to login.
+* 2. it also can integrate gitlab.com or self hosted gitlab to login.

-* 3. [Spring Security OAuth](https://github.com/spring-projects/spring-security-oauth) can be a OAuth2 provider too, although the Spring Security OAuth project is deprecated, so is not recommend to use in production enviroment.
+* 3. [Spring Security OAuth](https://github.com/spring-projects/spring-security-oauth) can be a OAuth2 provider too, although the Spring Security OAuth project is deprecated, so it is not recommended to be use in production environment.

 ```
 spring: